 Those owning three quarters of hide to one hide were called třičtvrtěláník (Dreiviertlähner or Dreiviertler in German).
 It means they had between 13,5 and 18 hectares of land.
 Those owning half to three quarter of hide were called pololáník or půlláník or půlník (Halblähner in German).

 Farmers owning from one quarter to one half of hide were called čtvrtláník or čtvrtník (Viertllähner or Viertler in German).
 One quarter of hide was minimum to be called sedlák (farmer), but you can see (mainly in southern and south-eastern Moravia) also farmers with half of one quarter of hide, called půlčtvtník (Halbviertler).
 This is historical case when houses were divided between two sons and both of them received half of the quarter - you can see such houses for example in Nová Lhota (Hodonín district).
+For people who had very small amounts of land (or none, but worked in agriculture), see this post.

 Example of house divided among two people.
 Nová Lhota, Hodonín district.